Wittert, Adrien (Baron)

 1839 * - 1880 + Liège

 Adrien Aimé Thomas, ° 29.4.1798; + 14.6.1880.
 Officer in the Belgian Army.
+Experimented with chromolithographic printing in the late 1820s, in close contact with J.B.A.M.
+Jobard [q.v.], who praised him in a letter in 1829 as his "tireless comrade in lithography".
 A pioneering daguerreotypist, Wittert produced his first successful daguerreotypes as early as 1839.
-J.B.A.M.
-Jobard (see that name) wrote of him: "We know a higher-ranking officer in Liège who has made an instrument himself for 30 francs and who uses it with remarkable success" (Le Courrier Belge, 6.11.1839).
+Jobard wrote of him: "We know a higher-ranking officer in Liège who has made an instrument himself for 30 francs and who uses it with remarkable success" (Le Courrier Belge, 6.11.1839).
 Jobard praised this experimenter highly: "[...] as long as no investigator can be found who is familiar with the art of printing, drawing and chemistry, and who would have the time, the money and the inclination, lithography will make no further progress.
 Because we know virtually a single man in Europe who possesses these advantages in large measure, namely artillery Lieutenant-Colonel Wittert from Liège, whom we regard as the person most capable of advancing the art.
 Mr Wittert had invented colour printing and tinting well before Engelman: we are in possession of flowers and Chinese-ink drawings from his hand of a rare perfection." ("Rapport sur l’exposition de 1839", Paris, 1842, p.
 288).
 See also the entry for Anonymous Liège<46>.

 Lieutenant-Colonel in 1836, the year he arrived in Liège.
 Inspector of arms in 1837.
 Director of state armaments factory from 1838 to 1842.
 Director of the artillery store and of the construction arsenal in Antwerp in 1842.
 Colonel in 1842; Major-General in 1847.
 Officer of the Order of Leopold in 1848.
 Retired as Artillery General in 1854.